MARINA DEL REY

 COASTAL IMPROVEMENT FUND

 The Coastal Improvement Fund (CIF) was established with the certification of the 1996 amendment to the Marina del Rey Local Coastal Program to finance construction of local park facilities and non-motorized public boating facilities in the Marina del Rey area.
-Information related to the fund balance and the current CIF fee adjusted to the Consumer Price Index (CPI) can be found on the Department of Regional Planning’s web page.
+Information related to the fund balance and the current CIF fee adjusted to the Consumer Price Index (CPI) is available from the Department of Regional Planning’s webpage.

 Potential Future Uses of the Coastal Improvement Fund: